rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/README.md

     y(2k) = y(0) = out_H1_delayed + out_H0;
     y(2k+1) = y(1) = out_H0H1 - out_H0 - out_H1;

+### Code Structure 2-Parallel Filter (No Pipelining)
+The code for this module is also found in the "fir_parallel.sv" file, under the module named "fir_filter_no_pipeline".
+This module is essentially the same as the 2-parallel filter with pipelining, the only difference being that the modules used for the H0, H1, and H0+H1 blocks are non-pipelined FIR filters.
+Everything else is the same for this implementation.

 ### Code Structure - Testbench
 The testbench for the pipelined and parallel implementation are essentially the same, the only difference being that for the parallel implementation, two outputs must be checked instead of one.